We’ve Got the Know-How to Service & Sweep Your Gas Appliance

 What’s Included With Gas Appliance Maintenance?

-When providing gas appliance maintenance and service, we do all of the following:
+When providing gas appliance maintenance and gas fireplace repair, we do all of the following:

-- Inspect gasketing and assembly for leaks or breaks in the seal
+- Inspect gasket and assembly for leaks or breaks in the seal

 - Clean the firebox and logs, removing any dust or dirt